NASA-AMMOS/3DTilesRendererJS/src/r3f/README.md

 ## TilesRenderer

 Wrapper for the three.js `TilesRenderer` class.
-Listening for events are specified with a camel-case property prefixed with `on`, such as `onModelLoad`, and all other properties are specified as individual properties with dashes being used to indicate nested properties.
+Listening for events are specified with a camel-case property prefixed with `on`, such as `onLoadModel`, and all other properties are specified as individual properties with dashes being used to indicate nested properties.
 For example, `lruCache-minSize` is used to set `lruCache.minSize`.

 ```jsx
 <TilesRenderer